locuslab/deq-ddim/README.md

 python main.py --config {DATASET}.yml --model Diffusion --exp {PROJECT_PATH} --image_folder {IMG_FOLDER} --doc {DOCUMENTATIOIN_FOLDER} --sample --fid --timesteps 1000 --eta 0 --ni --method {METHOD} --use_pretrained
 ```
 where
 - `ETA` controls the scale of the variance (0 is DDIM, and 1 is one type of DDPM).
-(We use 0 for all examples)
 - `STEPS` controls how many timesteps used in the process.
 - `MODEL_NAME` finds the pre-trained checkpoint according to its inferred path.
 - `METHOD` Use 'anderson' for DEQ and 'simple-seq' for DDIM